palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

    default templates are not sufficient.
 More about this in [Custom generator templates](#custom-generator-templates)
 5. Tests for both generated server and client

-The configuration for the Openapi generator can be found in the pom file.
+The configuration for the OpenAPI Generator can be found in the pom file.
 To separate configuration for the client- and server generator, maven profiles have been used as seen below.

 ### Spring Web server generator configuration